A self-paced, recorded workshop for artists, makers, and creatives who want to speak about their work with clarity and confidence.

 ✏️ Nervous system tools to regulate, ground, and access your voice when you need it most.

-You’ll leave not with a “perfect” script, but with words that resonate, tools for confidence, and the experience of speaking your work in community.
+You’ll finish not with a “perfect” script, but with words that resonate, tools for confidence, and the experience of speaking your work with clarity and care.

 This workshop is for: